plexoio/morada/README.md

 - We used Bitter for some subtitles.

-- We used Tangerine for Morada title and mottos.
+- We used Tangerine for Morada's title and mottos.

 ### Images